irissorg/transcripts.podcast.iriss.org.uk/content/transcript/discover-care-opinion.md

 The essence of it is that social media and online communication allow us to enter a different relationship with the services that we rely on, which is about us being much more active participants in our own care, but also much more active participants in helping to improve services for other people.
 So that's what drives us forward, and looking at the extraordinary potential and possibilities of the technology that we now have, to share learning, to share change, share good practice across the whole of the health and social care sector, at much, much lower costs than we could ever do it in the past because once you have somebody's experience online, you can share it with everybody who needs to see it, and who can benefit from it and can learn from it.

-Int.
-Patient Opinion wasn't really originally a health model ...
+MD Patient Opinion wasn't really originally a health model ...

 JM Yes

-Int. ... and it was the Tera Opinion model that was a little bit more about combining health and social care opinion, if you like ...
+MD ... and it was the Tera Opinion model that was a little bit more about combining health and social care opinion, if you like ...

 JM That's right

-Int.
-Do you think there's some challenges around that?
+MD Do you think there's some challenges around that?

 JM There are, there are some real challenges, health and social care are different in all kinds of ways, but the importance differences from our perspective are, in terms of the challenges of trying to maintain peoples anonymity so that people can feel safe, that they won't be identified, that giving feedback won't put them in a worse position than they are in when they start.
 So that's more of a challenge in social care, for 2 reasons, I think, 1 is that care settings are often very much smaller, and the second thing is that people are often cared for in those care settings for very much longer when they are in healthcare.
 And so those 2 things make it much more tricky, really, to ensure that we don't do harm to users and that by giving their feedback, they're not putting themselves at risk.
 And likewise, it's harder to protect staff, individual staff, we don't see our role as trying to identify underperforming staff or blaming individuals, that's not what we are about, we're about learning and improvement.
 But there is risk that staff can be identified, we try very, very hard not to do that, but of course in a small care setting, that risk does increase.
 So there are particular challenges in social care and I think we're only at the start of this journey and there will be lots that we have to learn in order to make sure that we do this safely and effectively in ways that work well for staff and service users and carers.